 (Recommended: 20 Great Quotes about History by MEDIEVALISTS.NET)

 In contradistinction, Michel de Nostredame sometimes expounds some deeply ‘insider’ stories.

 Today I feel that the social pendulum continues to make its swing back towards freedom and fairness with an increasing strength but please be warned: the one-world wolves – wrapped in science-fantastical sheep’s clothing and devastating lives by stealth so far – may struggle now to make time stand still for them by ruthlessly taking you back to feudalism’s collective serfdom, their biddable peasantry, and in death-dealing numbers.

 VI 80 SEVERING THE SOUL OF EUROPE (written 2013/nearly 500 years ago)

 Of course One Spiritual World without dogma is much to be preferred over One Material World with dogmatic governance.
 This may be achieved once we have overcome our short-sightedness so as to reveal the pleasant socio-religious leaders of our locality as partnered to international politics and a pretty pompous international politician or two as partnered to the darkest edge of the darkest side.
+Please consider the following:

 say not what God bids us be